benjiemalinao87/task-manager/docs/ACTIVITY_TRACKING_FEATURE.md

 ## Testing

 ### Manual Testing Steps

+#### Single Tab Testing
 1. Clock in to start a session
-2. Wait 5 minutes without interacting with the page
+2. Wait 2 minutes without interacting with the page
 3. Verify prompt appears with countdown
 4. Click "Yes, I'm Still Working" → verify tracking continues
-5. Wait 5 minutes again
+5. Wait 2 minutes again
 6. Let countdown expire → verify auto-pause occurs
 7. Check database for activity logs

+#### Multi-Tab Testing (NEW)
+1. Open the app in **two separate browser tabs** (Tab A and Tab B)
+2. Clock in from Tab A
+3. Switch to Tab B and verify timer is running
+4. **Stay in Tab B** and don't interact for 2 minutes
+5. **While still in Tab B**, move your mouse or type in Tab A
+6. **Expected:** Tab B should NOT show the idle prompt (because Tab A had activity)
+7. Check console logs in both tabs to see heartbeat messages

 ### Console Logs
 The system logs activity events to console: